Sebastian-Vaassen/pytest-quill/README.md

 # pytest-quill
-A tool for generatic unit and intigration test for the pytest framework using in code annotations.
+A tool for generating unit and integration test for the pytest framework using in code annotations.